Those Treating Mesothelioma Among Least Happy Specialists Away from Work

 Doctors treating cancer patients are among the unhappiest specialists in the medical profession, according to a recent survey.

-According to the 2012 Medscape Physician Lifestyle Report, oncologists averaged just a 3.89 happiness score (on a 5-1 rating scale with 5 being tops), which was tied for 20th among the 25 specialty areas.
+According to the 2012 Medscape Physician Lifestyle Report, oncologists averaged just a 3.89 happiness score (on a 5-1 rating scale with 5 being the best), which was tied for 20th among the 25 specialty areas.

 The happiest physicians were the rheumatologists, who specialize in joints, arthritis, muscles and bones, with a 4.09 rating.
 Right behind them were those in dermatology (4.05), urology (4.04) and ophthalmology (4.03).

-The Medscape report was one of the first that was designed to measure how physicians view their lives away from their work environment , and whether they were different from the rest of the American population.
+The Medscape report was one of the first designed to measure how physicians view their lives away from their work environment and whether they were different from the rest of the American population.